 All in all, it’s hard to fault the Rugby 4 on build and hardware.
 Samsung have somehow managed to straddle the simple/smart phone worlds perfectly.

 The Rugby 4 runs Samsung’s own proprietary operating system.
-This means no app store but they have included some essential features.
+This means no app store, but they have included some essential features.
 Email and web browsing are here, and the phone is 4G ready.
-Any browsing or emailing you do will, therefore, be at the best available speeds.
+Any browsing or emailing you do will, therefore, be at the second-best available speeds.

 There’s a dedicated GPS button for turn by turn navigation.
 Bluetooth is present for use with in car systems or external speakers, and wi-fi is here for the first time in the Rugby range.